caballeroluis/OneWork_front-end/README.md

 ![Let's Encrypt certificate](https://github.com/caballeroluis/OneWork_Front-end/blob/main/src/assets/images/demo-screenshots/6-Let's-Encrypt-certificate.gif?raw=true)

 # Installation (Back-end)

-For more help on the API of this project, see the [OneWork_Back-end repository](https://github.com/Elminsterio/OneWork_Back-end) which can be found at [Alberto's account](https://github.com/Elminsterio).
+For more help on the API of this project, see the [OneWork_Back-end repository](https://github.com/Elminsterio/OneWork_Back-end) which can be found at [Alberto's account](https://github.com/Elminsterio?tab=repositories)

+or

+For more help on the API of this project, see the [OneWork_Back-end repository](https://github.com/caballeroluis/OneWork_Back-end) which can be found at [Luis's account](https://github.com/caballeroluis?tab=repositories).

+## Dependencies

+Run `npm install` for get dependencies.

+## Development server

+Run `npm start` for a dev server.

 # Installation (Front-end)